 - Labels of food products have to be checked thoroughly to ensure that allergens aren't present

 - Since the symptoms of all these allergies almost seem to be similar, it is best to consult your paediatrician for medical intervention and he may conclude if your child has wheat allergy, gluten intolerance or Celiac Disease

-- Find healthy alternatives: To avoid your child from feeling any sense of deprivation, stock up lot of wheat or gluten alternatives such as corn crackers, rice cereals, quinoa pastas, and gluten-free cookies and snacks
+- Find Healthy Alternatives: To avoid your child from feeling any sense of deprivation, stock up lot of wheat or gluten alternatives such as corn crackers, rice cereals, quinoa pasta, and gluten-free cookies and snacks

-- Keep snacks and treats handy: Gluten free snacks can be kept handy when your toddler feels hungry
+- Keep Snacks & Treats Handy: Gluten-free snacks can be kept handy when your toddler feels hungry

 When your child has shown any signs of an allergy, make sure you consult your doctor for a proper diagnosis.
 Following this, a few lifestyle changes are all it takes to make sure your child eats healthy!

 Did you find this blog on wheat allergies, useful?
 Please share your thoughts with us in the comments section!

 very useful Blog with handy tips to deal with gluten intolerance.. also the confusion between celiac disease and gluten intolerance has been appropriately dealt with.